maxdumas/embedding-atlas/packages/backend/README.md

 The `neighbors` column should have values in the following format: `{"ids": [id1, id2, ...], "distances": [d1, d2, ...]}`.
 If this column is specified, you'll be able to see nearest neighbors for a selected point in the tool.

+## Local Development

+Launch Embedding Altas with a wine reviews dataset with `./start.sh` and the MNIST dataset with `./start_image.sh`.